blkdevcon/eleventy-dot-js-blog/content/posts/sample-post-three.md

 ---
 title: Sample Post Three
 date: 2020-04-03
+description: Mr. Worf, you do remember how to fire phasers?
 ---

 Yes, absolutely, I do indeed concur, wholeheartedly!
 I’m afraid I still don’t understand, sir.
 Besides, you look good in a dress.
 Then maybe you should consider this: if anything happens to them, Starfleet is going to want a full investigation. and attack the Romulans.
 In all trust, there is the possibility for betrayal.
 Mr. Worf, you sound like a man who’s asking his friend if he can start dating his sister.
 Sorry, Data.
 I am your worst nightmare!